 The Directors oversee the investment of plan funds; management and administration of pension, medical, and death and disability benefits; and operation of the Assistance Program.
 Each Director is named to at least two of eight committees:

 Any correspondence for the Board of Directors should be sent to

 The Board of Pensions of the Presbyterian Church (U.S.A.)

 2000 Market Street

 The President of the Board of Pensions, five Executive Vice Presidents, and two Senior Vice Presidents form the Executive Team.
 The Board of Directors elects the President and the General Assembly confirms the election.
 The Directors also elect the senior officers and confirm their salaries.

 The Executive Team oversees business strategy and day-to-day operations at the Board of Pensions.
 The team

-The Reverend Frank Clark Spencer is the first minister of the Word and Sacrament to lead the Board of Pensions since the Reverend J. Phillips Noble served as Co-President with Arthur M. Ryan in 1987 and 1988.
-Rev. Spencer is an experienced business executive with Presbyterian roots that run generations deep.
+The Reverend Dr. Frank Clark Spencer is the first minister of the Word and Sacrament to lead the Board of Pensions since the Reverend J. Phillips Noble served as Co-President with Arthur M. Ryan in 1987 and 1988.
+Dr. Spencer is an experienced business executive with Presbyterian roots that run generations deep.

 The Reverend Dr. Frank Clark Spencer, Board of Pensions, has signed the CEO Action for Diversity & Inclusion pledge — a leadership-driven commitment to advancing diversity and inclusion in the workplace.
 This pledge is part of the Board's formal commitment to diversity, equity, and inclusion and to dismantling structural racism.